ZechangSun/zechangsun.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student in the Department of Astronomy at Tsinghua University.
-My research interest is to understand our **Universe** and **Society** through **Data Science**.
-As a scientist with an engineering mindset, my research interest lies in utilizing advanced data analysis techniques to provide unique perspectives on understanding the world.
+As a scientist with an engineering mindset, my research interest lies in utilizing/developing advanced data analysis techniques to provide unique perspectives on understanding the world.
+And more importantly, I do what I think will create the future.
 Below are the typical questions I care about:

-- **Cosmology/Galaxy Formation**:
+- **Astrophysics**:
   - What is the nature of dark matter and dark energy?
     - This is the Holy Grail of astronomy, I am here to offer my personal expertise to this grand object in DESI collaboration.
-  - How galaxies form and evolve?
-    - This is a big question in the domain of galaxy physics, I am here to dig out latent information which has not been widely awared by the research community.
+  - Unique observation mining.
+    - Astronomers are treasure hunter in the Universe wonderland to discover those most unique phenomena.
+I am here to build artificial intelligence system to automatically dig out and interpret those observations, no matter they are galaxies, stars, supernove, supermassive blackhole, and etc.

+- **Machine Learning/Statistics**
+  - Unsupervised Learning/Reinforcement Learning
+    - Currently, all artificial intelligence systems are, without exception, stuck at the lowest rung of Judea Pearl’s Ladder of Causation, which is the ability to capture only associations between data.
+However, when applying AI in scientific research, there is often a problem of sparse and unrepresentative data.
+Unsupervised learning and reinforcement learning may be more meaningful in the context of AI for Science.

+  - Causal Inference
+    - Most scientific discovery process can be formalized into the framework of causal analysis.
+How to use AI to augument the ability for human to discover causal models, design experiments to verify those causal relations, and finally a AI scientist which can understand the world is something I think can both facilitate the progress of natural science and also our understanding of the intelligence.
+I am working towards this direction.

 - **Science of Science**:
   - How does knowledge spread and evolve within the scientific community?
     - You might be curious why I am interested in sociology.
 In fact, I am a fan of Isaac Asimov’s Foundation series and Liu Cixin’s The Three-Body Problem series.
 I think it’s very cool to be able to describe and predict the evolution of a social system using mathematics.
     - As a researcher, my life inevitably involves figuring out how to gain broad recognition for my research in the field.
 Therefore, I hope to use the research methods of sociology and data science to quantify whether the current academic evaluation system fosters innovation and how to uncover promising research directions.

-- **Machine Learning/Statistics**
-  - Unsupervised Learning/Reinforcement Learning
-    - Currently, all artificial intelligence systems are, without exception, stuck at the lowest rung of Judea Pearl’s Ladder of Causation, which is the ability to capture only associations between data.
-However, when applying AI in scientific research, there is often a problem of sparse and unrepresentative data.
-Unsupervised learning and reinforcement learning may be more meaningful in the context of AI for Science.

 Selected Works
 ======